-Eighteen years after opening its doors, the Seminary continues to empower people from all denominations to study New Thought.
-People representing the academic community and other faith traditions have come together to discuss the needs of religious and cultural communities as well as identify potential resources to meet them.
-The JCTS is committed to being an inclusive and responsive school for seekers in the 21st century.
+In the present, the Seminary continues to train, develop, and empower people from all over.
+People representing the academic community and other faith traditions have come together to discuss the needs of religious and cultural communities and to identify potential resources to meet them.
+The JCTS is committed to continuous growth and to being an inclusive and responsive option for Seekers in the 21st century.